jSogs/Drum-Website/README.md

 # Drum-Website
-A Website that incorporates Advanced JavaScript, HTML and CSS to play drum sounds.
-Involves use of mouse events, key events and event listeners.
+A Website that incorporates DOM Manipulation with JavaScript, HTML and CSS to simulate a drum.
+Involves the use of mouse events, key events, and event listeners.